Air Miles

-Air Miles is a group of loyalty programs operated by different companies in each region where the brand operates.
-The programs are available in Canada, the Netherlands and the Middle East.
+Air Miles is a group of loyalty programs operated by different companies in each region where the brand operates—the programs are available in Canada, the Netherlands, Bahrain, Qatar, and the United Arab Emirates.
 Points are earned on purchases at participating merchants and can be redeemed against flights with specific airlines.

+In 2023, the owner of the name and concept used by Air Miles filed for bankruptcy.
+On 1 June, the Bank of Montreal acquired the loyalty program and the international right to use and license its name.